Nuneaton and Bedworth Recycles

 - Recycle codes are for manufacturers to identify the type of material, and do not always have relevance to which items are accepted in the household recycling collection service

-Recycle signs on packaging show that the material is recycled widely but collections differ from borough to borough, so it’s always best to check first.
-For example; most take away pizza boxes will have a recycle sign on the box, but due to the food and grease residue embedded in the cardboard, it can’t be recycled in our collection after use.
+Recycle signs on packaging show that the material is recycled widely but collections differ from borough to borough, so it is always best to check first.
+For example; most take away pizza boxes will have a recycle sign on the box, but due to the food and grease residue embedded in the cardboard, it cannot be recycled in our collection after use.